 Our average share usage rate, sometimes referred to as our burn rate, over the three years ended January 31, 2017 (calculated as equity-based awards granted under our equity compensation plans for the relevant year, divided by the average basic common shares outstanding for that year) is approximately 1.46%.
-The potential dilution resulting from issuing all shares available for issuance under the Amended 2016 Plan, including the 1,400,000 additional shares requested to be authorized, and taking into account outstanding awards, would be 12.6% of common shares outstanding as of the Record Date.
+The potential dilution resulting from issuing all shares available for issuance under the Amended 2016 Plan, including the 1,400,000 additional shares requested to be authorized, and taking into account outstanding awards, would be 12.69% of common shares outstanding as of the Record Date.

 Stock options granted under the Amended 2016 Plan may be either incentive stock options or non-statutory (also known as "non-qualified") stock options.
 Subject to early termination provisions, options may have a term of up to 10 years from the date of grant, provided, however, an incentive stock option granted to an employee who owns stock representing more than 10% of the voting power of our stock on the date of the grant may not have a term greater than five years.
 Each option would be exercisable at such time as may be determined by the Compensation Committee, including upon the achievement of specified performance criteria and/or employment or service with the Company for a specified period of time.
 However, the vesting may accelerate under certain conditions.
-The exercise price for the stock options will be determined by the Compensation Committee in its discretion at the time of the award and set forth in the award agreement, but cannot be less than the fair market value of the underlying stock on the date of the grant (if an incentive stock option is being granted to an employee who, at the date of grant, owns more than 10% of our voting power, the exercise price cannot be less than 110% of the fair market value of the underlying stock on the date of grant).
+The exercise price for the stock options will be determined by the Compensation Committee in its discretion at the time of the award and set forth in the award agreement, but cannot be less than the fair market value of the underlying stock on the date of grant, owns more than 10% of our voting power, the exercise price cannot be less than 110% of the fair market value of the underlying stock on the date of grant).
 The Compensation